vhscom/after-dark/README.md

 weight = 3
 ```

-### Intelligent Lazy Loading
+### Lazy Loading

 Lazy loading prioritizes when and how images and more are downloaded, improving perceived performance and reducing page load times.
-When activated, lazy loading will start working automatically.
-No JavaScript configuration is necessary.
+Lazy loading will start working automatically.
+No configuration is necessary.

-**What makes it _Intelligent_?** If no lazy loaded content is detected on a page when the site is generated, the feature will not be activated and no additional downloads will occur.

 To activate lazy loading with [lazysizes], add `lazyload` to the `class` attribute of your images/iframes in conjunction with a `data-src` and/or `data-srcset` attribute: